Bachelor of Arts or Science Degrees

 General Core Requirements (12 courses)

-8 courses from one of the following four Divisions to create a declared focus:
+Eight courses from one of the following four academic divisions to create a declared focus:

 General Electives (5 courses)